Engage with the CIG in a meaningful way!

 Qualifications – Trainer

-To apply please submit a cover letter and resume to National Director Spencer Dunn at spencer@improv.ca by Sunday August 27 at 6pm EST.
+To apply please submit a resume and statement of interest to the National Office at operations@improv.ca by Thursday August 28th at 11:59pm EST.

 We are committed to build a workforce that reflects the communities we serve and to promote a diverse, anti-racist, inclusive, accessible, merit-based, respectful and equitable workplace.